SuperOfficeDocs/superoffice-docs/docs/admin/license/expander-services/tool-box.md

 Some of the default tables are flexible: you can define what type of data and properties these tables should have.
 These **user-defined fields** allow you to add dates, numbers, text- or check-boxes and you can place them on the company, project, or appointment cards.

-If you need more tables, you can add extra tables to the database when you subscribe to [Developer Tools][3].
+If you need more tables, you can add extra tables to the database when you subscribe to [Development Tools][3].

 * Users with a SuperOffice Service [user plan][4] have full access to these tables and can view, edit, search, and include in data reports.
 * Users with a Standard, Sales, or Marketing user plan can access extra tables via web panels (additional tabs).
 These users can only view and edit information.
 They can't search (or define selections) extra tables, and the data can't be included in reports or dashboards.